-But keep in mind that because SIBO leads to inflammation and increased intestinal permeability, pretty much any disease that results from inflammation caused by bacterial translocation from the gut can be traced back to it.
+Keep in mind that SIBO causes inflammation and increased intestinal permeability.
 The inflammation that results can affect every organ of the body.
-First effects are usually seen in the liver where mice studies have shown bacterial translocation from the gut lumen to be a necessary precondition for the development of both alcoholic and non-alcoholic fatty liver disease.
+First effects are usually seen in the liver where studies in mice have shown bacterial translocation from the gut lumen to this organ to be a necessary precondition for the development of both alcoholic and non-alcoholic fatty liver disease.

 Metabolic endotoxemia has recently become a large focus of research, especially in regard to the translocation of gram-negative bacterial components called lipopolysaccharides (LPSs) into systemic circulation.
 These LPSs have been implicated in the initiation of the diseases grouped under the heading of metabolic syndrome: diabetes, obesity and heart disease.

-It should be clear from this post that if you have any of these conditions you need to have your doctor check you for small intestinal bacterial overgrowth.
-And you need to make sure that the breath test you’re given measures both hydrogen and methane as a sizeable minority of the population produces methane instead of hydrogen in the presence of SIBO.
+It should be clear from this post that if you have any of these conditions you need to have your doctor check you for SIBO.
+And you need to make sure that the breath test you’re given measures both hydrogen and methane as a sizeable minority of the population produces methane instead of hydrogen in the presence of this disorder.

 Look, I get it.
 I was once one of those people.
 But the reality is that your gut is trying to tell you that something is not right and ignoring these signals will lead to a whole host of trouble down the line.